aravindprasads/Code-review-tool-for-.c-.h-/README.md

 A Code Review tool for .C and .H files
 --------------------------------------

--> No Compilations needed
+-> Compilation of code is not required

--> Integrated with Git Database
+-> Can be integrated with Git Database

 -> Can be used as a self-review tool